By Tim Lambert

 During the 19th century the right to vote was extended to all men in certain places.
 In Switzerland and France, all men were given the right to vote in 1848.
 In 1857 Victoria, Australia allowed all men to vote.
 In 1858 New South Wales followed and gave all men the vote.
 In 1871 In Germany, all men were given the right to vote in elections for the Reichstag (parliament).

 In 1856 South Australia gave all male British subjects the right to vote.
 It was followed by Victoria in 1857 and New South Wales in 1858 and Queensland in 1872.
 Western Australia followed in 1893.
 In New Zealand, all men were given the vote in 1879.
 All men in Norway were given the right to vote in 1898 and in Finland in 1906.
 In 1907 all men in Austria were given the vote.
 Italy gave all men the vote in 1912.
 So did Argentina.
 In the Netherlands, all men were given the vote in 1917.
+In Egypt all men were given the right to vote in 1923.
 All men in Japan were allowed to vote in 1925.
 In Malta, all men were given the right to vote in 1947.
 (The same year Maltese women were allowed to vote for the first time).

 In other countries too once all men were given the vote women were also granted that right.
 New Zealand was the first country in the world to allow women to vote in national elections in 1893.
 In Australia women were granted the right to vote in federal elections in 1902.
 In Canada women were allowed to vote in federal elections in 1918.